The CFT of SLE loop measures and the Kontsevich--Suhov conjecture: Introduction and main results

 \subsection{Virasoro representations on \texorpdfstring{$L^2(\nu)$}{L2(nu)}}

 We now present our results concerning Witt and Virasoro representations on the space of functions defined on $\cJ_{0,\infty}$, or more precisely on $L^2(\nu)$.
-These results go beyond the SLE setting and are of general interest.
+These results go beyond the SLE setting and are of general interest since they primarily concern notions of derivatives in the space of Jordan curves.
 See below Theorem~\ref{T:intro_virasoro} for a comparison with earlier works.

 The \emph{Witt algebra} is the space of Laurent polynomial vector fields $\C(z)\del_z$.
 It is a Lie algebra with bracket